 Warm smoking requires the same time, but the internal temperature of your smoker has to be lower than 105 Fahrenheit.

 Be advised, the warm smoking method is much riskier.
 Because of the temperature being so low, bacteria find a way to spread and you stand the risk of food poisoning.

 In order to prevent this, cook your meat longer than usual.
 The perfect time would be from 8 to 12 hours.
 This way you no longer need to worry about getting sick from a delicious steak or fish.

-Unlike the previous methods, cold smoking maintains a lower temperature and meat stays raw.
+Unlike the previous methods, cold smoking maintains a lower temperature and meat stays raw to be cut on a cutting board for raw meat.
 You might wonder whether or not this is safe?
 Well, not really.